-Sublime With Rome and Dirty Heads coming to Tyson Events Center
+Sublime with Rome and Dirty Heads coming to Tyson Events Center

-SIOUX CITY -- Critically-acclaimed rock bands Sublime With Rome and Dirty Heads will be bringing their "High and Mighty Tour" to the Tyson Events Center, 401 Gordon Drive, on Oct.
+SIOUX CITY -- Critically acclaimed rock bands Sublime with Rome and Dirty Heads will bring their "High and Mighty Tour" to the Tyson Events Center, 401 Gordon Drive, on Oct.
 3.

-Following in the footsteps of their fellow Southern California bandmates in Sublime, Huntington Beach's Dirty Heads mix hip-hop, reggae and rock along with a laid-back So.
-Cal. attitude.
-Dirty Heads, consists of punk rocker Dustin Bushnell (aka Duddy B.) and rapper Jared Watson (aka Dirty J).
+Following in the footsteps of their fellow Southern California bandmates in Sublime, Huntington Beach's Dirty Heads mix hip-hop, reggae and rock along with a laid-back Southern California attitude.
+Dirty Heads consists of punk rocker Dustin Bushnell (aka Duddy B.) and rapper Jared Watson (aka Dirty J).

-Tickets will go on sale on Friday at the Primebank Box Office, calling 712-279-4850 or at TysonCenter.com.
+Tickets will go on sale on Friday at the Primebank Box Office, at 712-279-4850 or at TysonCenter.com.

 Earl Horlyk